hubmapconsortium/hra-millitome-generator/OpenScad Code/V12/ReadMe.md

 # Millitome Generator Suite V12

-2022-9-28
+2022-10-11

 ## Tasks

-These assets can be created from the Openscad pipeline.
+These assets can be created from the Openscad pipeline when operated from [MT-Customizer](#customizer).

 ### Millitome physical for 3d print (.STL)